 - 4. Pour new oil of the proper type through the center hole of the filter.
 Stop pouring when the oil reaches the bottom of the threads. - 5.
 Allow a minute or two for the oil to be absorbed by filter material, then pour off the excess oil. - 6.
 Apply a thin coat of new oil to the rubber gasket on the replacement filter. - 7.
 Install the replacement oil filter to the filter adapter.
 Turn the oil filter clockwise until the rubber gasket contacts the filter adapter, then tighten the filter an additional 1/2 turn. - 8.
-Fill the crankcase with the proper type of new oil; refer to Changing the Oil.
+Fill the crankcase with the proper type of new oil; refer to Servicing the Engine Oil (page 30).